devesh1611singh/Cycle-WGAN/README.md

 Notice the addition of $n_c$ steps - the number of steps a discriminator (or critic) trains for every generator step.
 Also notice that now the discriminator networks do not make a binary classification of - real or fake anymore, but rather output a distance metric $\in \mathbb{R}$.

-A successful unsupervised I2I translation between the two domains - Aerial images and Maps, by the Cycle-WGAN could be seen in directory Results.
+A successful attempt at unsupervised I2I translation between the two domains - Aerial images and Maps, by the Cycle-WGAN could be seen in directory named Results.

 ## Cycle-WGAN-SM